Clanis bilineata

-Clanis bilineata, the two-lined velvet hawkmoth, is a moth of the family Sphingidae first described by Francis Walker in 1866.
+Clanis bilineata, the two-lined velvet hawkmoth, is a species of moth in the family Sphingidae first described by Francis Walker in 1866.

 Distribution

 It is found in Asia, but see the subspecies section for a detailed range.

 Description

 The wingspan is 94–150 mm for subspecies C. b. bilineata and 94–120 mm for subspecies C. b. tsingtauica.

 Biology

 Adults of the nominate subspecies are on wing from late February until October, with peaks in April, late July-early August, and mid-September in Hong Kong.
 There are multiple generations per year.
 Subspecies C. b. tsingtauica is on wing from May to late September in Korea.

 Larvae of the nominate subspecies have been recorded on Pongamia pinnata, Millettia atropurpurea and Pterocarpus marsupium in India.
 In southern China it has been recorded from Mucuna and Pueraria.
-Subspecies C. b. tsingtauica is monophagous on Fabaceae in China, including Acacia, Glycine, Mucuna, Pueraria and Robinia species.
-Other recorded food plants include Olea and Paulownia but these are almost certainly erroneous.

-Subspecies C. b. tsingtauica is a major pest of soya beans in China, often defoliating entire fields.

 Subspecies

 Some authors recognise three distinct subspecies, while others regard them as synonyms: